 Empower true respect in your kids’ hearts

 The good news about a disrespectful child is that the more blatant and aggravating your child’s expression of disrespect, the less hidden contempt you need to worry about.

-Now you get to empower your child to respond in true respect.
-This will only happen if you respond with grace. as you work together at the issue under the disrespect.
+Now you get to empower your child to respond with true respect.
+This will only happen if you respond with grace as you work together on the issue under the disrespect.

 Reflect on what real respect means

 To teach your kids respect, you need a goal.
 Your kids will sometimes be upset and need to be able to tell you this.
 Your goal has to include that need.
 Ask yourself these questions:

 - How do you want your kids to respectfully express their upset feelings?

 - How can you help them begin to learn those skills?

 When your child breaks out in their next round of blatantly disrespectful words or actions, take a deep breath.
 Then look under the surface and invite your child to express how they’re feeling in a constructive manner.